-How to Teach Your Child to Decode (Read Words) Using UFLI
+How to Teach Your Child to Read and Spell Using UFLI—For FREE!

 Parents, please follow this simple step-by-step plan.